 BMI and Your Health

-People with very low or very high BMIs tend to have the greatest health risks.
-Even so, BMI is only one factor in your overall health.
-For example, if your BMI falls into the normal weight category, you will still have a higher risk of health problems if you:
+However, BMI is only one factor in your overall health.
+For example, if your BMI falls into the normal weight category, you are still at a higher risk of health problems if you:

 - Do not participate in regular physical activity